70-Day Rule

 / 05 — Income Tax

-How your German
+How your tax is

-/ The Problem
+/ The problem

-Extrapolated to 360 days
+Projected across 360 days

-/ The Basic Allowance
+/ The personal allowance

-If your total annual income in Germany falls below the basic tax-free allowance (Grundfreibetrag — €12,348 in 2026), you owe no income tax, regardless of how much was withheld by your employer during the year.
+If your total annual income falls below the personal tax allowance (2026: €12,348), you owe no income tax — regardless of how much was withheld by your employer.

-/ The Solution
+/ The solution

 up to 100%

-of withheld income tax recoverable
+of withheld income tax refundable

-/ How to Proceed
+/ How to do it

 /01